International travel card: no fees, no hassle

 What are international transaction fees?

-- Use a prepaid travel card instead of a standard debit or credit card linked to your bank account.
+- Check what fees apply when deciding to use a prepaid travel card instead of a standard debit or credit card.

 Many traditional cards charge multiple fees that can significantly impact your travel budget.
-A fee-free travel card provides benefits such as:
+Here are some benefits to consider when choosing a travel money card:

-- No Foreign Transaction Fees – Say goodbye to unexpected charges when spending in foreign currencies.
+- No Foreign Transaction Fees – Check for unexpected charges when spending in foreign currencies.

-- Competitive Exchange Rates – Get a fair and transparent exchange rate every time you make a purchase or withdraw cash.
+- Competitive Exchange Rates –Are you getting a fair and transparent exchange rate every time you make a purchase or withdraw cash?

-- Free ATM Withdrawals – Withdraw money from ATMs overseas without extra fees1.
+- Free ATM Withdrawals – Can you withdraw money from ATMs overseas without extra fees?
+(Some ATMs may charge their own fees)

-- Supports Multiple Currencies – Avoid the hassle of converting Australian dollars to different foreign currencies when traveling across multiple countries.
+- Supports Multiple Currencies – Avoid the hassle of converting Australian dollars to different foreign currencies when travelling across multiple countries.

-- Easy to Manage – Use our app to track spending, reload funds from your bank account, and lock/unlock your card online.
+- Easy to Manage – With the Travelex Money Card, use our app to track spending, reload funds from your bank account, and lock/unlock your card online.

-- Safe & Secure – Backed by Mastercard International Incorporated for global acceptance and security.
+- Safe & Secure – Travelex’s Travel Card is backed by Mastercard International Incorporated for global acceptance and security.

 What fees apply to the Travelex Money Card?